tinyplex/tinybase/site/guides/10_releases.md

 ### New DOM Components

+The following is the list of all the components released in v4.1:

 | Component                    | Purpose                                                    |                                                           |
 | ---------------------------- | ---------------------------------------------------------- | --------------------------------------------------------- |
 | ValuesInHtmlTable            | Renders Values.                                            | [demo](/demos/ui-components/valuesinhtmltable)            |